-Each group of characters dramatizes its roles together as you read the story.
+Read the story as each group of characters dramatizes its roles together.

 Each time you read the lines "The sky is falling," "How do you know that?" and "We must tell everyone," all characters echo the lines.
 Characters act out the directives of Foxy Loxy and use their senses (look to see if the sky is falling, listen to hear if the sky is falling, and touch the air to feel if the sky is falling).